 NASA has a similar program, Stardust@home, in which participants comb through images of particles captured on a special gel in space.
 They look for incredibly rare bits of interstellar dust–a time-consuming task that computers can’t yet perform.
 In a year, 24,000 players have given it a shot.

 All of this only scratches the surface.
 In fewer than 250 pages, Changing the Game also covers training simulators, virtual worlds like Second Life, and even games meant to improve coworkers’ teamwork skills.
 It’s easy to forgive the authors if they rarely pause to ask what these developments mean for the world as a whole.

-– National Review associate editor Robert VerBruggen edits the Phi Beta Cons blog.
+– Robert VerBruggen, an associate editor of National Review and a gamer, edits the Phi Beta Cons blog.